finbourne/lusid-sdk-python/sdk/docs/TransactionPortfoliosApi.md

     code = 'code_example' # str | The code of the Transaction Portfolio.
 Together with the scope this uniquely identifies              the Transaction Portfolios. effective_at = 'effective_at_example' # str | The effective datetime or cut label at which to list the TimeVariant properties decorated on Custodian Accounts.
 Defaults to the current LUSID              system datetime if not specified. (optional) as_at = '2013-10-20T19:20:30+01:00' # datetime | The asAt datetime at which to retrieve the instrument.
 Defaults to              returning the latest version if not specified. (optional) page = 'page_example' # str | The pagination token to use to continue listing custodian accounts; this              value is returned from the previous call.
-If a pagination token is provided, the filter, effectiveAt              and asAt fields must not have changed since the original request.
-Also, if set, a start value cannot be provided. (optional) start = 56 # int | When paginating, skip this number of results. (optional) limit = 56 # int | When paginating, limit the results to this number.
+If a pagination token is provided, the filter, effectiveAt              and asAt fields must not have changed since the original request. (optional) limit = 56 # int | When paginating, limit the results to this number.
 Defaults to 100 if not specified. (optional) filter = 'filter_example' # str | Expression to filter the results.
 For example, to filter on the Custodian Account type, specify \"code eq '001'\".
 For more information about filtering              results, see https://support.lusid.com/knowledgebase/article/KA-01914. (optional) property_keys = ['property_keys_example'] # List[str] | A list of property keys from the 'CustodianAccount' domain to decorate onto the Custodian Account.
 These must have the format {domain}/{scope}/{code}, for example 'CustodianAccount/system/Name'. (optional)

     try:
         # [EXPERIMENTAL] ListCustodianAccounts: List Custodian Accounts
-        api_response = await api_instance.list_custodian_accounts(scope, code, effective_at=effective_at, as_at=as_at, page=page, start=start, limit=limit, filter=filter, property_keys=property_keys)
+        api_response = await api_instance.list_custodian_accounts(scope, code, effective_at=effective_at, as_at=as_at, page=page, limit=limit, filter=filter, property_keys=property_keys)
         print("The response of TransactionPortfoliosApi->list_custodian_accounts:\n")
         pprint(api_response)
     except Exception as e: